R Workshops @ UQ

 To stay up to date, join our mailing list here

-Building your Data Science Skills in R
+July 2025: Building your Data Science Skills in R

 This workshop series will run 14-18 July 2025 on campus at the University of Queensland.

-COMING SOON: prioritizr: Practical Conservation Planning in R
+In development: prioritizr: Practical Conservation Planning in R

 Join us for a comprehensive 1-day workshop designed to empower you with the tools and knowledge to effectively use the prioritizr R package for systematic conservation planning.
 Whether you’re a seasoned conservation scientist or new to the field, this workshop will provide you with a practical foundation for making informed decisions about where to invest conservation efforts.